ariga/atlas/doc/md/guides/postgres/automatic-migrations.md

 </TabItem>
 </Tabs>

-Apply the changes, and that's it!
+Approve the proposed changes, and that's it!
 You have successfully run a declarative migration.

 :::info
 For a more detailed description of the `atlas schema apply` command refer to our documentation